 LP: How do the new project management tools affect productivity?

 Charles: I can speak best to how LiquidPlanner approaches productivity.
-We created LiquidPlanner to tackle the longstanding problems with traditional project management tools.
+We created LiquidPlanner to tackle longstanding problems with traditional project management tools.
 To do this we needed to break the old rules and make some new ones.

 - LP rule #1: Priority is the most important input to the project management process, so we built the system around that concept.